fogus/spiel/_posts/2014-12-30-12-icehouse-games.markdown

 Anyway, thanks for reading.
 I hope that by sharing my experiences I've motivated you to set a similar goal yourself, or at least to give my games a shot. :-)

+Most of the rules for these games are found on my [designs page](http://fogus.github.io/spiel/designs/).
+Feedback at `me -at- fogus -dot- me` is always welcomed.

 :F